farazfazli/silo/README.md

 # Motivations for Blaise auto-updating

 I was motivated by low adoption of user updates and as a developer, I want each and every one of my app users to have the latest app code.

+# Todo

+Analytics, audience segmentation, A/B testing.
+I am thinking to do this in R.

 # Bugs/Suggestions